bquast/bquast.github.io/_posts/2015-10-27-handcoding-panel-model.md

 tags: [R, linear model, panel model, panel data]
 ---

+The most basic panel estimation is the Pooled OLS model, this model combines all data across indices and performs a regular Ordinary Least Squares Estimation.

 {% highlight r %}
 # load the PLM library for panel estimation